dell/redfish-ansible-module/README.md

 ## TO DO

-  - Place information for each server in one file.
   - Add option to place server info in CSV format (for import into spreadsheet).
+  - Add option to place server info into database (TBD)
-  - Add functionality to get [Server Configuration Profile](http://en.community.dell.com/techcenter/extras/m/white_papers/20269601) file.
+  - Add functionality to import [Server Configuration Profile](http://en.community.dell.com/techcenter/extras/m/white_papers/20269601).

 ## Prerequisites